mongodb-developer/mongo-and-go-example/README.md

 # mongo-and-go-example
-The code for mongodb and go article examples
+The code for [Go & MongoDB](https://www.mongodb.com/languages/golang)  article examples

+## Disclaimer

+Use at your own risk; not a supported MongoDB product